 With only 6 ingredients, this recipe is so quick and easy to throw together while veggies are sautéing, or chicken breasts are grilling.

-How to Make Teriyaki Sauce ~ Stove Top Directions
+Sweet Teriyaki Sauce - Stove Top Directions

 - In a sauce pan combine water, soy sauce, brown sugar, honey, ginger and garlic.
 In a separate bowl mix ¼ cup water with corn starch and add to your sauce pan.
 Over medium/high head stir constantly.